jowo-io/next-auth-nostr-provider/README.md

 ### Secondary

+- investigate all `// TODO ...` comments
+- add comments to functions
+- look into JWT expire time and token api response fields
 - tidy up endpoint and add validation and error handling
 - consider and improve error handling more generally. what can go wrong? how is that handled?
 - add clientId / secret back if necessary for security